ktaylor63/southeast/site/content/about/leadership.md

 ## Dr. Bill Uihlein

-### Assistant Regional Director, Science Applications
+### Assistant Regional Director, Science Applications and Migratory Birds

 {{< figure class="photo-right" src="/images/pages/bill-uihlein-bio.jpg" alt="A family posing for a photo in front of mountains." >}}